Q:

 1. Do not change the size of the images.

-2. They must be saved with the same name as the original and in the same place.
+2. They must be saved with the same name as the original and in the

-3. They must be saved in the same format e.g. save jpgs as jpgs and if it's got an alpha channel (like with the trees in Race Day) - make sure it still has one when you've finished with it.
+3. They must be saved in the same format e.g. save jpgs as jpgs and

-I would suggest you store a copy of the original - just in case you need to go back.
+I would suggest you store a copy of the original - just in case you

 Have fun!